ISAITB/docs-itb-ta/source/domainDashboard/index.rst

 You may also view and edit here the test case's **documentation**.
 This is displayed to users as part of the :ref:`conformance statement detail page<manage_your_conformance_statements__view_a_conformance_statements_details__tests>`, its purpose being to add extended rich documentation that describes the steps to follow and reference external resources.
-To display the existing documentation check the **Show documentation** option, which opens up a rich text editor.
+To display the existing documentation click **Documentation** option, which opens up a rich text editor.

 .. figure:: ../screenshots/admin_domains_test_suites_details_documentation.PNG
   :align: center